giovanniuchoa/ERP-API/README.md

 1. Download the project files as a .zip file.
 2. Extract the contents of the .zip file.
-3. Change the database connection string on Program.cs to yours;
+3. Change the database connection string on Program.cs to yours.
 4. Use the code as needed.

 ## Packages used